Kabeer021/My-project-Flipkart-/README.md

 # My-project-Flipkart-
-clone website of Flipkart compatible for all devices.
+Clone website of Flipkart compatible for all devices.